eringrand/eringrand.github.io/_drafts/2015-2-10-first-post.md

 I've spent some time recently re-watching watching episodes of [The Lizzie Bennet Diares](http://www.pemberleydigital.com/the-lizzie-bennet-diaries/)
 (via the DVDs which I now own) and [Welcome to Sanition](http://www.pemberleydigital.com/welcome-to-sanditon/).
-In the modernized versions of these classic works, one of the major themes is the idea of following the right path for you, whether or not that path was the one you thought you were on.
+In the modernized versions of these classic works, a major themes is that of following the right path for you, whether or not that path was the one you thought you were on.
 As someone, who was on a strict path for many years and has recently jumped ship, this topic is very relevant to me.

 I fell head over heels in love with space during a trip to a local observatory in rural Rhode Island.
 My love for astronomy, as a field, mixed my passion for math and physics with my awe for the beauty of space.